nanashi07/cv/README.md

 Familiar to design and develop software system, improve development process efficiency and output quality.
 Have the ability to work independently and leading members to achieve goals.

-Use Java and C# as primary programming language, and use Python / node.js, etc. for development support.
+Use Java and C# as primary programming language, and use Python / node.js / go, etc. for development support.
 Familiar with but not limit to Web-related systems, has experience with frameworks like angular.js, Vue, Polymer and so on.

 Love learning technology, have a habit of reading technology articles every day, and survey in-depth for things I interested in.
 Doing my owned side project at leisure time, and push completed projects to Github.